tdh424/pmph-e2025-pub/README.md

     because the course have grown and there are too many students enrolled in PMPH.

-Assignments 1-4 can be resubmitted *once*, within one week since the time that you received feedback for each of them.
-If you did not got the maximal number points you are allowed to resubmit, only if you wish (not mandatory).
+Assignments 1-4 can be resubmitted *once*, within one week since the time that you have received feedback for each of them.
+If you did not get the maximal number points, you are allowed to resubmit, only if you wish to (not mandatory).

-For Assignments 5 and 6, no resubmission is possible, as the deadlines are just before exam week (Assignment 5) and within the exam week (Assignment 6).
+For Assignments 5 and 6, no resubmission is possible, since the deadlines are just before exam week (Assignment 5) and within the exam week (Assignment 6).

 For more information on weekly assignments and (re-)submission, please see [this